abbbi/qmpbackup/README.md

 -------------------------------

-If you want to backup virtual machines without the virtual machine being in fully operational, it is sufficient to bring up the QEMU process in `prelaunch` state (QEMU then starts but does not start any CPU)
+If you want to backup virtual machines without the virtual machine being in fully operational state, it is sufficient to bring up the QEMU process in `prelaunch` mode (The QEMU blocklayer is operational but no code is executed):

 ```
  qemu-system-<arch> -S <options>
 ```

 Restore
 -------